chika-games/RPG-Maker-Specifications/lmt.md

 | End | [End Tag](#end-tag) | Always present. | Indicates the end of the troop tag. |

 ## Document Changes
+### Version 1.0.0
+First version of the document released.

 ## Legal Information
 This document is provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.